sysco-middleware/sysco-middleware.github.io/_posts/2020-10-01-Filebeat-and-Elasticsearch-custom-fields-by-logfile-path.md

 This makes it easy for me to know which fields have been custom added, and to know that the name I chose is not overwriting an existing field and its value.

-### Add custom fields for the second log file path, myAccountingBackOfficeApp_version_1.1
+### Add custom fields for the second log file path myAccountingBackOfficeApp_version_1.1

 This is done by applying [different configuration settings to different files](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-log.html#filebeat-input-log).